shawnhcorey/c-projects/README.md

 C/C++ Projects is a set of tools for the creation and compiling of small projects written in C/C++.

+Developing small projects in C/C++ that have multiple sources files can be tedious.
+Adding, removing, or renaming sources files require changes to the Makefile and is often repetitive.
+This tool set is designed to replace maintenance of the Makefile with automatic compiling of the source files.

 ## Downloading

 Decide where to place this tool set and clone the Github repo.